-Welcome to the Owls class (Reception)
+Welcome to the Owls class (EYFS Unit)

-Welcome to the Summer Term in Owls class.
+Welcome to the Autumn Term in Owls class.

 What the children say...